-- D. Age, with respect to employment discrimination, refers to the chronological age of any individual who has reached his or her 40th birthday and is a Protected Status.8 With respect to discrimination in non-employment programs and activities, Age means how old a person is, or the number of years from the date of a person's birth and is a Protected Status.9 - E. Calendar Days are defined as Monday through Sunday and include official holidays. - F. California State University (CSU) means the 23 Campus system of the California State University, including the CO. - G. Campus or University means any of the 23 Campuses of the CSU or the CO. - H. CO Appeal Response refers to the decision provided to the Complainant and the Respondent upon completion of the appeal process provided under Article IV. - I. Complainant means an individual who is eligible to file a Complaint to report a violation of this policy.
+D. Age, with respect to employment discrimination, refers to the chronological age of any individual who has reached his or her 40th birthday.
+With respect to discrimination in non-employment programs and activities, Age means how old a person is, or the number of years from the date of a person's birth.
+Age based stereotype refers to generalized opinions about matters including the qualifications, job performance, health, work habits, and productivity of individuals over forty.

+Age is a Protected Status.

+- E. Calendar Days are defined as Monday through Sunday and include official holidays. - F. California State University (CSU) means the 23 Campus system of the California State University, including the CO. - G. Campus or University means any of the 23 Campuses of the CSU or the CO. - H. CO Appeal Response refers to the decision provided to the Complainant and the Respondent upon completion of the appeal process provided under Article IV. - I. Complainant means an individual who is eligible to file a Complaint or report a violation of this policy.
 See Article III.
 A for a description of those eligible to file a Complaint.
 It also includes any person who is reported to have experienced a violation of this policy in cases where some other person has made a report on that person's behalf.
-A Complainant may also be referred to as a party to the Complaint.
+A Complainant may also be referred to as a party to the Complaint. - J. Complaint means a report of a violation of this policy or a written communication that complies with Article III.
+C. 2 alleging Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence, or Stalking, against the CSU, an Employee, a Student, or a Third Party.